Surf break: Artificial wave pools

 Wave pools are currently the subject of much research and development, and there are a number of planned and existing commercial operations.

 Types of surfable waves

-As opposed to permanent or semi permanent obstructions which cause waves to break, surfable waves are sometimes defined by the nature of their generation.
+As opposed to permanent or semipermanent obstructions which cause waves to break, surfable waves are sometimes defined by the nature of their generation.

 Swell waves

 Ocean swells form from the longer term amalgamation of wind-generated waves on the surface.
 The stronger the wind and the longer the area over which it blows, generally the larger the swell.

 Wind waves

 If large enough, local wind-generated chop can be surfed, but usually only after it has amalgamated into genuine swell from a distance.

 Ship waves

 A large ship such as an oil tanker can sometimes create rideable waves at the shoreline.
 These are usually surfed only when the waves are otherwise very small, such as in a large inland lake.

 There has been unconfirmed reports of an offshore boat being used to make waves during surf contests when the surf was otherwise very small.